Limit Order Books: Modelling LOBs

 \subsubsection{Continuous-time models}

-The generalization of zero-intelligence approaches to continuous time was due to a model first introduced by \textcite{Daniels:2002} and then developed by \textcite{Smith:2003}.
-Modelling market order arrivals and limit order arrivals and cancellations as independent Poisson processes, and modelling the relative price of an incoming limit order as being uniformly distributed on the semi-infinite interval $(-s(t),\infty)$, the evolution of the LOB was described by a master equation.
-The master equation was solved under a mean-field approximation that the depth available at neighbouring prices was independent, in the limit $\delta p \rightarrow 0$ (i.e., assuming that the pricing grid was continuous, not discrete).
-Guided by dimensional analysis, the authors constructed simple, closed-form estimators for a variety of LOB properties, such as the mean spread, mean depth available at a given price, and mid-price diffusion, in terms of only the Poisson processes' arrival rates and the lot size $\sigma$.
-Similar results were achieved using Monte Carlo simulations.
-The model also provided possible explanations for why some empirical properties of LOBs varied across different markets (as discussed in Section \ref{empiricals}).
-In particular, the lot size $\sigma$ appeared explicitly in many of the closed-form estimators derived, and ``phase transitions'' between fundamentally different types of market behaviour were observed to occur as $\sigma$ varied.
+The first zero-intelligence model in continuous time was introduced by \citet{Daniels:2003}, who produced a master equation for $\mathcal{L}(t)$ under tha assumptions that market order arrivals, limit order arrivals, and cancellations were all governed by independent Poisson processes, and that incoming limit orders arrived at the same rate at each relative price in the semi-infinite interval $(-s(t),\infty)$. \citet{Smith:2003} solved the master equation using a mean-field approximation that the depths available at neighbouring prices were independent, in the limit of infinitesimal tick size $\pi \rightarrow 0$.
+Guided by dimensional analysis, they constructed simple, closed-form estimators for a variety of LOB properties, such as the mean spread, mean depth available at a given price, and mid-price diffusion, in terms of only the lot size $\sigma$ and the Poisson processes' arrival rates.
+Monte Carlo simulations produced similar results.
+The model also provided possible explanations for why some empirical properties of LOBs varied between different markets (see Section \ref{empiricals}).
+In particular, the lot size $\sigma$ appeared explicitly in many of the closed-form estimators, and there were phase transitions between different types of market behaviour as $\sigma$ varied.